Latest Tables of Contents with Summaries

 Tiffi Patrik, Grand PhD in Medical sciences, Professor (London, Canada)

-Tret'jak S.I., Corresponding Member of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)
+Tret'jak S.I., Academician of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)

 Fedoruk A.M., Grand PhD in Medical sciences, Professor (Minsk, Belarus)